 The seeds are long-lived and durable because their hulls don’t easily decompose.
-In the soil, Zouhar (2001) has found that buried seeds can remain viable after 5 years.
-They can germinate in light or dark but rarely when they are 2” or more below the soil surface.
-There is a wide range of temperature under which they will germinate as well, from 44°F – 93°F (Schirman 1981).
+In the soil, Zouhar (2001) found buried seeds remain viable after 5 years.
+They germinate in light or dark but rarely when 2” or more below the soil surface.
+They germinate under a wide temperature range — from 44°F – 93°F (Schirman 1981).
 While the seeds might germinate under a shady canopy, the adult plants will not survive without full sun.
-Seeds are dispersed in a number of ways.
-If there is no external assistance, such as wind or mammal, the seed will remove itself from the seedhead and land 3-4 feet from the original plants; they do not overwinter on the plant (Zouhar 2001).
-Often they are carried to other locations by vehicles, water, shoes, and excrement of mammals and birds.
-Spotted knapweed seeds can remain viable 7-10 days after they are eaten by deer (Zouhar 2001).

 The seeds of spotted knapweed germinate in 3 ways and each plant can produce seeds that fit each of the categories:

 - Nondormant, meaning they germinate in the dark